alexissavin/simple-uploader/README.md

 There is no Basic/Digest authentication.
 This app implements dead simple authentication: "security token".
+Tokens must be in uuid format, appended in the tokens_file.

 All requests should have a `token` parameter (it can be passed as a query string or a form parameter).
 The server accepts the request only when the token is matching a list of known token; otherwise, the server rejects the request and respond `401 Unauthorized`.